LifeBogger presents the Full Story of a Football Genius who is best known by the Nickname; ‘Micki’.

-Yes, everyone knows about Henrikh Mkhitaryan’s advanced playmaking and assist abilities but few consider his life outside the pitch which is quite interesting.
-Now without further adieu, lets begin.
+Yes, everyone knows about Henrikh Mkhitaryan’s advanced playmaking and assist abilities, but few consider his life outside the pitch, which is quite interesting.
+Now, without further ado, let us begin.

-Henrikh Mkhitaryan Childhood Story Plus Untold Biography Facts – Early Life
+Henrikh Mkhitaryan Childhood Story – Early Life and Family Background:

-Henrikh Mkhitaryan was born on the 21st of January 1989 in Yerevan, capital of Armenia to parents- late former footballer, Hamlet Mkhitaryan (father) and Marina Taschyan (mother).
+For Biography starters, Henrikh Mkhitaryan was born on the 21st of January, 1989, in Yerevan, the capital of Armenia, to parents- late former footballer Hamlet Mkhitaryan (father) and Marina Taschyan (mother).

 According to Henrikh ..“When I was 4, I’d always cry when my dad would leave for club training.
 Every morning I’d say, ‘Dad, take me with you.
 Please, please take me with you!’